mattmaynes2/aria/reports/final/3-Technical/6-Development/5-Gateway.md

 #### Gateway {-}

-The gateway class provides REST interface for communicating to the system over HTTP.
+The gateway class provides a REST interface for communicating to the system over HTTP.
 The gateway delegates the endpoints of the REST API to various routers.
 Internally, this is done using the strategy pattern.
 As a request enters the system, it is routed to the appropriate handler based on its URL.